SamuelAsherRivello/unity-project-template/README.md

 * Maintenance — Consistent project structure will aid readability.
 Readability helps new and existing programmers revisit the code base for fixes and improvements.
 * Communication — Developers more implicitly understand each other in written and verbal communication.

-### B. Coding Standards
+### Coding Standards

 Coding standards define a programming style.

-See the repo's <a href="https://github.com/SamuelAsherRivello/unity-project-template/tree/master/Unity/Assets/Scripts/Runtime/RMC/Templates">C# Templates</a> for more info.
+See the <a href="./Unity/Assets/Scripts/Runtime/RMC/Templates">./Unity/.../Templates/</a> folder for more info.

 Employing organized coding standards is beneficial to your project and your team.

-Scope:
+Scope Includes:

 * Naming Conventions
 * File Naming and Organization